 Army of the Ages: Inverted when Fitzroy tries to conquer the present (his past) with future sentinel technology.
 It finally backfires spectacularly when he opens a portal to a prison riot in the future, bringing in a horde of mutant inmates - Bishop follows.

-Professor X: (Narration and first lines) Mutation: it is the key to our evolution.
-It has enabled us to evolve from a single-celled organism into the dominant species on the planet.
-This process is slow, and normally taking thousands and thousands of years.
-But every few hundred millennia, evolution leaps forward. ( Grabbed from http://en.wikiquote.org/wiki/X-Men_%28film%29 )
+Professor X: (narration and first lines) Mutation: it is the key to our evolution.
+It is how we have evolved from a single-celled organism into the dominant species on the planet.
+This process is slow, normally taking thousands and thousands of years.
+But every few hundred millennia, evolution leaps forward.

 Ashes to Crashes: Destiny (girlfriend/advisor to Mystique) left very specific instructions for when Mystique was to scatter her ashes.
 It was to be on the fantail of a particular cruise liner, on a specific date, at a specific time.
 Mystique waits for the specific time, then tosses the ashes, only to have the wind blow them right back in her face.
 The fact that Destiny was a clairvoyant means the entire thing was a rather macabre practical joke.
 Mystique appropriately laughs at her lover's final joke.